VisionLearningGroup/Ask_Attend_and_Answer/README.md

 # Code

-Instructions for training the "SMem-VQA Two-Hop" model:
+Instructions for training and testing the "SMem-VQA Two-Hop" model:

 1. Download the provided caffe folder and install caffe following the instructions in http://caffe.berkeleyvision.org/installation.html .

 2. Run ./example/data/get_image.sh to download MSCOCO image data.

-3. cd example/
+3. cd example/ and
    run ./train/train_mm.sh to train the model.

 4. Model trained on VQA dataset: [SMem-VQA](https://drive.google.com/file/d/0BxLtQPBFL-uLUFExNEpHNUIyUzQ/view)

+5. predict the answers for the images and questions in VQA test-dev dataset python ./prediction/predict_json.py

 # Citation